dfinity/portal/docs/developer-docs/setup/manage-canisters.md

 To set an identity for a project:

-1. Create a new project by running the following command:
+- #### Step 1:  Create a new project by running the following command:

         dfx new pubs

-2. Change to the project directory by running the following command:
+- #### Step 2:  Change to the project directory by running the following command:

         cd pubs

-3. Start the local canister execution environment in the background by running the following command:
+- #### Step 3:  Start the local canister execution environment in the background by running the following command:

         dfx start --background

-4. Create a new `registered_owner` identity by running the following command:
+- #### Step 4:  Create a new `registered_owner` identity by running the following command:

         dfx identity new registered_owner

-5. Set the active user context to use the `registered_owner` identity by running the following command:
+- #### Step 5:  Set the active user context to use the `registered_owner` identity by running the following command:

         dfx identity use registered_owner

-6. Register, build, and deploy canisters for the project by running the following commands:
+- #### Step 6:  Register, build, and deploy canisters for the project by running the following commands:

         dfx canister create --all
         dfx build --all